-Love can be expressed through a variety of ways, and personally, I do so through creativity.
 It’s been an ongoing tradition for me to surprise my parents with handmade crafts annually as a present or a gesture of gratitude.
 It started off with simple A4 paper cards, where I drew and clumsily colored stick figures of my parents and I holding hands.
 Through the years, I felt as if basic two-dimensional handmade cards weren’t enough.
 I then experimented with pop-up art, pleating sheets of paper to create interactive paper cards with puppets of people and planes, a functional picture frame, or confetti poppers, to name a few.
 Working with paper was just a portion of the gifts I had to offer.
 Every time I’ve executed and ticked them off of my “Gift Ideas” list, more and more ideas start to spring up.
 Ultimately, the medium diverged in the course of time.
-Acknowledging my father’s fascination for music, I decided to make use of my ability to play instruments to synthesize a recording of a self-orchestrated Happy Birthday comprising violin harmonies and the the pianica, as well as my own vocals, specially dedicated for my father’s birthday two years ago.
+Acknowledging my father’s fascination for music, I decided to make use of my ability to play instruments to synthesize a recording of a self-orchestrated Happy Birthday.
+It comprised of violin harmonies, the pianica, as well as my own vocals, specially dedicated for my father’s birthday two years ago.

 This does not end there.
 For my high school public art exhibition, I created a work named “Bloom”, a digitally drawn piece depicting how fragile masculinity prevails over toxic masculinity.
 Despite being a female myself, this piece holds great value in my heart as an artwork devoted to my beloved brother and males alike who are relentlessly told off for not being “masculine” enough.
 As an artist accustomed to realism, this piece was another product of trial and error since it was my first geometric art, yet one of my most impactful.
-Though, I have to admit it wasn’t the visuals of my work that made it the selling point; it was the message behind it.
+Even so, it wasn’t the visuals of my work that made it the selling point; it was the message behind it.
 Right after the exhibition, parents, students, and teachers approached me enthralled.

 Nevertheless, irrespective of art as a mere hobby, I pride myself in being able to utilize my creativity to express and share my love towards the people around me.

+Notes:

+I think the essay’s content is relatable and very heartfelt!

+To start, it might be tempting to convey a story that we believe relates to the prompt but kind of deviates from the exact wording of the prompt.
+In this case, the prompt specifically asks how you express creativity.
+You started with expressing love through creativity – which is related, but it doesn’t directly address the prompt.
+You can still tell your story about how you express love creatively, but you still need to go back to the exact wording.

 Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.

 While leading organizations is one thing, leading beyond my circle was something else.
-As a president of the research club I founded, vice president of a fund-raising organization, and an ex-Head in a mental health initiative, I still feel as if there is no doubt that the film group project I had back in 11th grade gave me a taste of what it means to become a leader.
+As a president of the research club I founded, vice president of a fund-raising organization, and an ex-Head in a mental health initiative, I still feel that the film group project back in 11th grade gave me a taste of what it means to become a leader.
 I intend not to dismiss all the efforts I had as a leader in the clubs I am part of, however obstacles between group members who might not share the same values as you do might pose greater challenges between members, as compared to club members who possess similar motives.